 My own personal view is sanctions don't change behavior.
 Sanctions can be leverage to processes that can change behavior.
-And I think the Iran example is - and the persistence and the need that there is for there to be continued effort year after year, no matter how impatient you are, to find new ways to engage is because sanctions themselves almost won't - it's hard to say it can never be a black-and-white straight line to a changed behavior, but they can create the leverage that allows processes to change behavior.
+And I think the Iran example is-and the persistence and the need that there is for there to be continued effort year after year, no matter how impatient you are, to find new ways to engage is because sanctions themselves almost won't-it's hard to say it can never be a black-and-white straight line to a changed behavior, but they can create the leverage that allows processes to change behavior.

-And where those processes don't exist, then that's - you know, then there's - it's going to take a lot to get there.
-And I think it's - it can be trouble to say, well, because we haven't named the president or we haven't named this person at the top of the system, nothing will ever change.
-This is all part of a very long process and, you know, we'll need to be here in five and 10 years to really assess whether or not this is an effective tool.
+And where those processes don't exist, then that's-it's going to take a lot to get there.
+And I think it's-it can be trouble to say, well, because we haven't named the president or we haven't named this person at the top of the system, nothing will ever change.
+This is all part of a very long process and we'll need to be here in 5 and 10 years to really assess whether or not this is an effective tool.

-MASSARO: OK, thank you so much.
+Mr. MASSARO.
+Okay, thank you so much.